Get Answers to Frequently Asked Questions Here

 You do not need a referral from a GP to attend physiotherapy.

-Our therapists need to be able to get a clear picture of your condition so we would prefer you wear shorts that are a little loose and finish above the knee and a singlet, sports crop or bra.
-Is this causes some anxiety, we can make modifications for most situations.
+Our physiotherapists need to be able to get a clear picture of your condition so we would prefer you wear shorts that are a little loose and finish above the knee and a singlet, sports crop or bra.
+If this causes some anxiety, we can make modifications for most situations.
 You are able to change at the start or during your session if required.

-We are able to see school children over the age of 6 who are attending mainstream school.
+Yes, we are able to see children over the age of 3 for their hypermobility related challenges.
 We will refer children on to specialty peadiatric physiotherapy practices if needed.

 Do you offer Pilates or classes?